ICS496/aja-dropbox.github.io/index.md

 ## Installation
 Before using AJA Dropbox, a few other things need to be installed beforehand.
 These instructions are specific to Windows machines... for now (will update with mac too maybe?)

 1. Make sure Python is installed on your machine.
-To do this, open a new Command Prompt window and type `python`, then `Enter` to check your Python version.
+To do this, open a new Command Prompt window and type `python`, then enter to check your Python version.
    * If already installed, the Python version number should appear.
 Press `Ctrl-Z` then `Enter` to the right of the >>> to exit from putting any more input into Python.
    * Otherwise, you will have to install Python yourself.
       * **For Windows:** Navigate to **Microsoft Store** from the **Start** menu, and search for Python in the apps.
 Install the latest version.